We are not going to be able to address major issues on the planet divided.

 Consensus (100% we cooperate to create a future that is mutually beneficial for all of life)

 The Law of Cooperation as coined by Scott Malis is quite simple and states that “What cooperates the most thrives the most.”
 The exploration into cooperation as a topic of study is fascinating.
-War and slavery are considered the lowest forms of cooperation because they forced cooperation, yet there is no refuting the potentially creative (or destructive) power of large groups of people working towards a common purpose.
-The Cooperatist Movement seeks to develop a community of people promoting consensual cooperation towards goals that benefit all involved parties.
-It is possible to own less and share more to increase personal wealth and well-being!
+War and slavery are considered the lowest forms of cooperation because they are forced and exploitive.
+Yet there is no refuting the potentially creative (or destructive) power of large groups of people working towards a common purpose.
+The highest form of cooperation is mutually beneficial, consensual cooperation.

 Cooperation is an antidote to corporatist ideology which works toward private gain often at the expense of the general public or the environment.
-It is also valuable to individual and public health as depression and addiction are often rooted in a sense of isolation and disconnection.
-The values of cooperation can be applied internally to become less conflicted, externally with your family or community, and also beyond that to include cooperation with our environment.
+Cooperation is also valuable to individual and public health as depression and addiction are often rooted in a sense of isolation and disconnection.
+The values of cooperation can be applied internally to become less conflicted within one’s self, externally applied with your family or community.
+It is also possible to cooperate and work with with our environment to enhance it.

 This expression of living harmoniously is potentially the most beautiful thing that humans can strive towards.
 We have done a pretty good job at showing ugliness over the centuries with sparks of creative genus from individual artists.
-Now we are seeing that genius manifest collectively and in time we may understand our whole existence as a conscious act of creative beauty!
+Now we are seeing that genius manifest collectively and in time we may understand our whole existence as a conscious act of collaborative beauty.

 Back in the cave man days as humans were just forming, we were in very small clan type groups.
 Life was a struggle to survive, yet we did have a means of cooperating well together.
 Over time we formed bigger and bigger clans, tribes, and village communities.
 Alone we were weak, but as a hunting party we could take out the biggest of animals and we began to dominate.
 As we formed and cooperated more and more we began to civilize into larger societies, and things like agriculture began and soon after forms of industrial revolution.
 As millions of us began to cooperate we became cities or countries as vast societies and became a super species.
 The next step is a cooperative global society that considers the needs of all species and acts as a steward of this precious planet. -Scott Malis

 Let’s make something extraordinary with our short time in this world.
-Perhaps if enough of us begin to embrace the principles of cooperation while developing the capacity to communicate and listen compassionately we could unlock a potential collectively that will transform and heal our broken world.
+If enough of us embrace the principles of cooperation while developing the capacity to communicate and listen compassionately we will unlock a collective potential that can heal our disconnected world.
 It may seem like an impossible dream or a John Lennon song, but we have unprecedented tools to make this real and we don’t need to imagine anymore.
 It is time to, as Gandhi stated, be the change we want to see in the world.